OSGeo/OSGeoLive-doc/en/quickstart/udig_quickstart.rst

 .. |INFO| image:: ../../images/screenshots/800x600/udig_info_mode.gif

-Tip: You can switch between the zoom and info tools by pressing Z and I on the keyboard.
+.. tip:: You can switch between the zoom and info tools by pressing Z and I on the keyboard.

 Style
 =====